Jotain

 Jotain takes a different approach from framework-based Emacs configurations like Doom or Spacemacs.
 Instead of layering on top of an opinionated framework, Jotain is built from scratch with:- Nix-based builds — reproducible Emacs from source with precise control over compile options, and binary-cache parity with

 init-ui.el,init-completion.el,init-vc.el, …).
-A package that only exists to enhance a built-in (e.g.dirvish→dired,magit→vc) lives in the same file as the built-in it enhances — there is no “builtins.el” / “third-party.el” split. - Modern Emacs — targets Emacs 30+ (
+A package that only exists to enhance a built-in (e.g.dirvish→dired,magit→vc) lives in the same file as the built-in it enhances — there is no “builtins.el” / “third-party.el” split. - Modern Emacs — an Emacs 31 configuration (default build: the Emacs 31 pretest via emacs-overlay; floor:

 emacs "30.1"), with native compilation, tree-sitter modes, lexical binding throughout, anduse-packagebuilt-in. setoptby default — user options (defcustom) are set viasetoptso:setcallbacks and type validation actually run.